joshuaboniface/rffmpeg/README.md

 1. Create symlinks for the command names `ffmpeg` and `ffprobe` to `rffmpeg.py`, for instance `/usr/local/bin/ffmpeg -> /usr/local/bin/rffmpeg.py` and `/usr/local/bin/ffprobe -> /usr/local/bin/rffmpeg.py`.

-1. Edit your media program to use the `rffmpeg.py` binarry instead of the standard `ffmpeg` binary.
+1. Edit your media program to use the `rffmpeg.py` binary (via the symlink names) instead of the standard `ffmpeg` binary.

 1. Profit!